Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Topological defects

 \subsection{Long-lived system}

 For $\ell>1$, the string-wall system must be broken due to some destabilization effects.
 If the string-wall system is never broken or too long-lived, the domination of energy density or the overproduced axions would spoil the success of the standard cosmology, but once it collapses successfully, the axion DM can be produced with the correct abundance.
-From the perspective of the system made up by $V_{\cancel{\rm PQ}}$, the QCD potential seems to bias the symmetric structure, as long as $\ell$ and $N_{\rm DW}$ are co-prime number.
+From the perspective of the system made up by $V_{\cancel{\rm PQ}}$, the QCD potential seems to bias the symmetric structure, as long as $\ell$ and $N_{\rm DW}$ are co-prime number (see ref.~\cite{Kitajima:2023cek,Cyr:2025nzf,Notari:2025kqq} for time-dependent bias potential terms).
 However, we will find it nontrivial to conclude the fate of the system.